What is a Reverse Mortgage?

 Who has title of the home?

 The homeowners retain title to the property and can sell, payoff, or prepay the Reverse Mortgage at any time without penalty.
 The lender does NOT have title of the home, you retain ownership.
+However, the loan is secured by a mortgage, and failure to comply with loan terms could result in foreclosure and loss of the home.

 How are you paid?